Skip to main content

 Program: Fisheries and Aquatic Sciences

-Deadline: January 31, 2023 or as soon as a suitable candidate is identified
+Application Deadline: February 23, 2024, or as soon as a suitable candidate is identified.

-We are currently seeking applicants for a two-year, MS research assistantship investigating Artemia replacement methods for freshwater and marine ornamental fish species in Florida.
+We are currently seeking applicants for a two-year, MS research assistantship investigating the reproductive roles of the SREB receptor family in a comparative fish model.

 Location: This position will be located at the University of Florida’s Tropical Aquaculture Laboratory (http://tal.ifas.ufl.edu), a fully equipped research and extension center located in Ruskin, Florida.
-The facility includes 5 greenhouses, 50 earthen ponds, a climate controlled hatchery, and a full-service disease diagnostic laboratory.
-The degree will be awarded through the Program in Fisheries and Aquatic Sciences in the School of Forest, Fisheries, and Geomatic Sciences (https://ffgs.ifas.ufl.edu).
+The facility includes 5 greenhouses, 50 earthen ponds, a climate-controlled hatchery, and a full-service disease diagnostic laboratory.
+The degree will be awarded through the Program in Fisheries and Aquatic Sciences in the School of Forest, Fisheries, and Geomatics Sciences (https://ffgs.ifas.ufl.edu).

 Qualifications: